Want to Build a Website in 2019? Here’s Your Game Plan

 - Start with your website’s menu.
 What should its offerings include?
 And in what order?
 Rank what’s most important to you — and your goals — at the top.

 - Do you want to include a blog?
-This will be helpful for search engine optimization (SEO) — more on that in a minute — encourage engagement and community, and establish you as an expert.
+This will be helpful for search engine optimization (SEO) — more on that in a minute — encourage engagement and community, build your reputation, and establish you as an expert.
 If the blog is the cornerstone of your site, take some time to outline (or, for overachievers, write) your first few posts and plan some topics you might write about over the next year.

 - The about me page is your place to tell your story and describe your business.
 Don’t skip out on this chance to connect with your customers.